-Our business is highly dependent on the success of our PCV Candidates -VAX-24, which is in clinical development, and VAX-31, which is in preclinical development.
+Our business is highly dependent on the success of our PCV candidates, VAX-24 and VAX-31, both of which are in clinical development.
 If we are unable to successfully develop, obtain approval for and effectively commercialize VAX-24 or VAX-31, our business would be significantly harmed.

-Our business and future success depends on our ability to successfully develop, obtain regulatory approval of, and then commercialize our PCV candidates, which include VAX-24, our most advanced vaccine candidate, and VAX-31, our preclinical PCV candidate.
-Although VAX-24 has produced positive topline results in a Phase 1/2 clinical study in adults aged 18-64, positive results from a Phase 2 study in adults aged 65 and older, and data from the full six-month safety assessment and prespecified pooled immunogenicity analyses from both the Phase 2 study in adults aged 65 and older and the prior Phase 1/2 study in adults aged 18-64, it may not demonstrate the same results in future pivotal studies.
-Past and future VAX-24 results may not be indicative of future VAX-31 results.
-We anticipate the submission of the VAX-31 adult IND application to the FDA and announcement of subsequent FDA clearance in the second half of 2023.
-We expect topline safety, tolerability and immunogenicity data from a Phase 1/2 study in adults in 2024.
-VAX-24 and VAX-31will require additional preclinical, clinical and non-clinical development, regulatory review and approval in multiple jurisdictions, substantial investment, access to sufficient clinical and commercial manufacturing capacity and significant marketing efforts before we can generate any revenue from product sales.
+Our business and future success depends on our ability to successfully develop, obtain regulatory approval of, and then commercialize our PCV candidates, which include VAX-24, our most advanced vaccine candidate, and VAX-31, our 31-valent clinical PCV candidate.
+Although VAX-24 has produced positive topline results in clinical studies, it may not demonstrate the same results in future pivotal studies needed to obtain marketing approval from FDA or comparable foreign regulatory authorities.
+In addition, past and future VAX-24 results may not be indicative of future VAX-31 results.
+VAX-24 and VAX-31 will require additional preclinical, clinical and non-clinical development, regulatory review and approval in multiple jurisdictions, substantial investment, access to sufficient clinical and commercial manufacturing capacity and significant marketing efforts before we can generate any revenue from product sales.
 We cannot provide any assurance that we will be able to successfully advance VAX-24 or VAX-31 through the development process.